SAP/fundamental-styles/docs/pages/components/tile.md

     <li>Large Tile - 11 x 11rem</li>
     <li>Small Tile - 9.25 x 9.25rem</li>
 </ul>

+*The background-colors are used to illustrate the tile sections in the documentation page.
 {% capture tile-sizes %}
 <div class="docs-section-container">
     <div tabindex="0" class="fd-tile">